waiter-palypoo/tp/docs/UserGuide.md

 #### Sort the listed expenses:
 * By Date Added / Expense ID
 * By Name
-* By Price in Asecending Order
+* By Price in Ascending Order
 * By Price in Descending Order

 **Example:**